-Basic safety precautions should always be followed, including the following: Failure to follow instructions can cause severe injury and/or death.
+Basic safety precautions should always be followed, including the following: Failure to follow instructions may result in injury.

 This is the safety-alert symbol.
-When you see this symbol on your equipment or in this manual, look for one of the following signal words and be alert to the potential for personal injury.
+When you see this symbol on your pump or in this manual, look for one of the following signal words, and be alert to the potential for personal injury.